 We will also create a basic, interactive design of the application, showing the movement of users through core interactions.
 We’ll make it look good, but lo-fi and unbranded, including several linked gray-scale pages.
 Wireframes are a great way to start visualizing your web product or site – helping us get into the specifics of what your app should do.
 Wireframes are also a fantastic tool to get investor, CEO, or board approval.

-What are the core concepts/objects around which the application is built?
-These are the data models.
-What are the relationships between the models?
-What data attributes does each model have, and what is the data-type for each attribute?
-Giving everything a name and describing the relationships will help guide development, and keep the entire team on the same page.
+What are the core concepts or “objects” that users want to interact with in the application?
+What are the relationships between these objects?
+What attributes does each object have, and what is the data-type for each attribute?
+Our certified object-oriented UX strategist will map out the objects in the web application to create an Object Map – giving every object a unique name and describing the relationships between them.
+This Object Map will guide development and keep the entire team on the same page.

 Itemized & Prioritized Estimate

 We’ll estimate each User Story individually, providing you with an itemized hourly estimate, organized into phases where appropriate.
 We’ll work with you to add, remove, and rearrange features to find the right balance of functionality and budget.

 The purpose of a web app or site is to improve life for people.
 We offer these additional items to help you get to know the people who will interact with your digital product more fully.
 Let’s find out what’s familiar to them, where they are struggling, and what would make their lives easier.